Managing PostgreSQL users

 - Navigate to the folder dashboard and select Managed Service for PostgreSQL.

-- Click the cluster name and open the Users tab.
+- Click the cluster name and select the Users tab.

 - Click